Consistent circuits for indefinite causal order: Reconstructing the quantum switch

 We can represent the skeletal supermap using an even simpler graph.
 All we need to consider is the connectivity between the nodes, the routes and indices, and the specific index values that represent one-dimensional sectors.
 A representation of all this information, and nothing more, is provided by the \textit{routed graph}.
-This consists of \begin{itemize} \item a vertex for each node in the skeletal supermap, decorated with its route; \item arrows representing the wires connecting the nodes in the skeletal supermap; \item next to each arrow, the index of the corresponding wire; \item for each wire, the specific values of its index that correspond to a one-dimensional sector. \end{itemize}
+This consists of \begin{itemize} \item a vertex for each node in the skeletal supermap, decorated with its route; \item arrows representing the wires connecting the nodes in the skeletal supermap; \item next to each arrow, the index of the corresponding wire; \item next to each arrow, the specific values of its index that corresponds to a one-dimensional sector. \end{itemize}

-When a node has a `delta route' -- that is, a route that is equal to 1 if and only if all the indices take the same value -- we can adopt a shorthand index-matching representation where we decorate each of its ingoing and outgoing arrows with the same index.
+When a node has a `delta route' -- that is, a route that is equal to 1 if and only if all the indices take the same value -- we can adopt the shorthand index-matching representation where we decorate each of its ingoing and outgoing arrows with the same index.

 The routed graph for the switch's skeletal counterpart is given in Figure \ref{fig:rswitch routed graph}, with and without the index-matching shorthand.
-Remarkably, this abstract object contains all the information we need to confirm that the switch is a valid superunitary, or in other words, that it is consistent.
+Remarkably, this elementary object contains all the information we need to confirm that the switch is a valid superunitary, or in other words, that it is consistent.